MarkHold/HTTPServerAndClient/README.md

-# Understanding TCP
+# HTTPServer

-The purpes of this project was to understand how TCP connection works as a course assignment.
-Most of the code was provided by the instructure and I had to fill in the blanks.
+The purpose of this project is to create a HTTP server that accepts multiple clients and runs untill manually terminated.
+The server is also suppose to reply with response codes to each request, and is suppose to server html pages as well as images.

+Keywords: Html, HTTP server, ServerSocket, Java.